dacrhu/zabbix_plugins/zbx_docker_stats/README.md

 This Zabbix plugin can monitoring your Docker containers via Docker Stats.
 It is a very simple solution for mixed servers where not only containers run (so running native agent).

+It use discovery so your life will easy with this plugin.

 Install:
 ---
 1. Import zbx_template_docker_stats.xml in Zabbix webconsole.